ietf-scitt/draft-birkholz-scitt-receipts/draft-birkholz-scitt-receipts.md

   - The array MUST have at most 64 items.
   - The inclusion proof structure is an array of \[left, hash\] pairs where `left` indicates the ordering of digests for the intermediate hash compution.
 The hash MUST be a bytestring of length `HASH_SIZE`.

-- `leaf_info`: auxiliary inputs to recompute the leaf digest included in the Merkle tree: the internal hash, the internal data, and the protected header of the countersigner.
+- `leaf_info`: auxiliary inputs to recompute the leaf digest included in the Merkle tree: the internal hash and the internal data.
   - `internal_hash` MUST be a bytestring of length `HASH_SIZE`;
   - `internal_data` MUST be a bytestring of length less than 1024.